ShinyFabio/ADViSELipidomics/pkgdown/index.md

-# ADViSELipidomics
+# ADViSELipidomics complete reference

+*Eugenio Del Prete, Ana Margarida Campos, Fabio Della Rocca, Angelo Fontana, Genoveffa Nuzzo and Claudia Angelini*

+*last revised on 28/03/2022*

+### About
+This is the documentation of the ADViSELipidomics package.
 ADViSELipidomics is a novel Shiny app for the preprocessing, analysis, and visualization of lipidomics data.
 It copes with the outputs from LipidSearch and LIQUID for lipid identification and quantification, and with data available from the Metabolomics Workbench.
 ADViSELipidomics extracts information by parsing lipid species (using LIPID MAPS classification) and, together with information available on the samples, allows performing several exploratory and statistical analyses.
 In the presence of internal lipid standards in the experiment, ADViSELipidomics can normalize the data matrix, providing absolute values of concentration per lipid and sample.
 Moreover, it allows the identification of differentially abundant lipids in simple and complex experimental designs, dealing with batch effect correction.

+If you use **ADViSELipidomics** in your publications, I am appreciated if you can cite:

+E. Del Prete *et al.* (2022) ADViSELipidomics: a workflow for the analysis of lipidomics data DOI: ............

 # 1. Install
 ADViSELipidomics is a stand-alone Shiny application developed in RStudio IDE (RStudio > 1.4) and implemented using the R language (R > 4.0), available at the following GitHub page: https://github.com/ShinyFabio/ADViSELipidomics.
 ADViSELipidomics is multi-platform.
 We tested its functionalities on the main operating systems: Windows 10, Windows 11, macOS 12, Ubuntu 18, Ubuntu 20.
 The user must first install R (https://www.r-project.org) and R studio (https://www.rstudio.com), if not yet available.
 Then, before installing ADViSELipidomics, the user might need to perform a few supplementary steps that depend on the operating systems:

--   **Windows** Install Rtools, a collection of tools necessary for building R packages in Windows, and it is available at the following link: <https://cran.r-project.org/bin/windows/Rtools>
+-   **Windows** Install Rtools, a collection of tools necessary for building R packages in Windows, available at the following link: <https://cran.r-project.org/bin/windows/Rtools>